Auslander Bounds and Homological Conjectures: Introduction

-For every $R$-module $M$, we denote by $\mr{Add}M$ ($\mr{add}M$, resp.) the class of all modules isomorphic to direct summands of direct sums (finite direct sums, resp.) of copies of $T$.
-We use $\mr{pd}M$ ($\mr{id}M$, $\mr{fd}M$, resp.) to denote the projective (injective, flat, resp.) dimension of $M$.
+For an $R$-module $M$, we denote by $\mr{add}M$ the class of all modules isomorphic to direct summands of finite direct sums of copies of $T$.
+We use $\mr{pd}M$ ($\mr{id}M$, $\mr{fd}M$, resp.) to denote projective (injective, flat, resp.) dimension of $M$.